kubernetes/community/sig-architecture/production-readiness.md

     log volume), significant amount of data sent and/or received over network, etc. Think through this in both small and large cases, again with respect to the [supported limits][].
+     - Have you profiled this feature for resource usage?
 * Rollout, Upgrade, and Rollback Planning
 * Dependencies
   - Does this feature depend on any specific services running in the cluster